AhaSend/ahasend-go/docs/BounceStatistics.md

 ### NewBounceStatistics

-`func NewBounceStatistics(timeBucket time.Time, classification string, count int32, ) *BounceStatistics`
+`func NewBounceStatistics(fromTimestamp time.Time, toTimestamp time.Time, classification string, count int32, ) *BounceStatistics`

 NewBounceStatistics instantiates a new BounceStatistics object This constructor will assign default values to properties that have it defined,